jrouwe/JoltPhysics/Docs/APIChanges.md

 Changes that make some state saved through SaveBinaryState from a prior version of the library unreadable by the new version is marked as *SBS*.
 See [Saving Shapes](https://jrouwe.github.io/JoltPhysics/#saving-shapes) for further information.

+## Changes between v5.3.0 and latest

+* 20250505 - The remap tables in `SoftBodySharedSettings::OptimizationResults` mapped from new to old index instead of from old to new as was documented.
+The maps now behave as documented.
+(1ee6eb2f059dab839b0bde02b3c455a7bd24e533)
+* 20250505 - *SBS* - The `SoftBodySharedSettings` binary serialization format changed.
+(1ee6eb2f059dab839b0bde02b3c455a7bd24e533)

 ## Changes between v5.2.0 and v5.3.0

 * 20250131 - `PhysicsSettings::mManifoldToleranceSq` is no longer squared and now called `mManifoldTolerance`. `ManifoldBetweenTwoFaces` now takes `inMaxContactDistance` instead of `inMaxContactDistanceSq`.
 (7611a4cb33b15fcb9108794ecb6fc5090470a438)